Send the link below via email or IMCopy

 How many trophic levels can you count?

-Consumers can be broken down into Detrivores, Herbivores and Carnivores
+Consumers can also be broken down into Detrivores, Herbivores and Carnivores

 Humans will eat anything and